Tips and Tricks

 For example, changing the the log level to “WARNING”:

-Note that this change will only be valid for that virtual environment, so if the driver is recycled due to inactivity the log level will revert to the default value.
+Note that this change will only be valid for that virtual environment, so if you upgrade the shell or the script, CloudShell will create a new virtual environment that uses the default values.

 To change the log level for the entire ES, without editing any files, add the following key to the ES customer.config (change ‘DEBUG’ to the log level you wish to set):